-I was born and brought up in West London where my artistic abilities were encouraged by my parents and school teachers.
+I was born and brought up in West London where my artistic abilities were encouraged by my school teachers.
 At the age of 15, my family emigrated to Western Australia.
 This new environment helped establish my love of colour and light.
 After 4 years, I returned to London completing university and starting a family.
 I earned a living in the car rental industry and painting became a recreational distraction to the stresses of working life.

 Oil paint is the medium I love most.
 I find the smell of linseed oil has a calming effect.
 As the paint dries slowly, there is more time to manipulate it and so more scope to play with textures.
 I often use metal leaf and numerous layers of oil paint glazes to bounce light through the picture plane to create depth and luminosity.
 These are techniques that make the paintings interesting close up as well as from a distance; however it doesn't always come across in photographs.

 Many pictures are available to buy.
 The links to online galleries are in the section called ‘Where to buy’.
 Drop me a line via this email link or through the Contact Me section if you'd like any other information or have some feedback.

 Elected Full member of Westward Ho! & Bideford Art Society http://whobidarts.co.uk/